Aestheticsgods/cashpong-game/VPS-DEPLOYMENT.md

 ```

 ### 4. Update your domain in configuration:
-Edit these files and replace "yourdomain.com" with your actual domain:
+All configuration files have been updated with cashpong.io domain.
+Your VPS IP: 72.60.70.13
+Your domain: cashpong.io

+If you need to make changes, edit:
 - `.env.production`
-- `server.js` (line with CORS origin)
+- `server.js` (CORS origin settings)
-- `server-multiplayer.js` (line with CORS origin)
+- `server-multiplayer.js` (CORS origin settings)

 ### 5. Start with PM2:
 ```bash